1. ePayments Code

-You can provide us with a description of the transaction at the time you make that transaction.
+You must provide us with a description of the transaction at the time you make that transaction.
 We record those details of the transaction and give you a receipt number as a record of that transaction for you to refer to in the Volt app as and when you need it.

 We add deposits to your account balance.
 We deduct withdrawals from your account balance.

 11. Fees and charges

 Volt does not charge you any fees for downloading, installing and registering for the Volt app.
-You may have to pay fees and charges on transactions you make using the Volt app.
+You may have to pay fees and charges on transactions you make using the Volt app or your debit card.
 Please check your account terms for any fees that may be payable.